 Decades later, the school where Peterson had worked as a custodian was renamed after him.
 This is just one of many stories from the Reconstruction Era that are missing from the textbooks.
 Note that,

-On a per capita and absolute basis, more Blacks were elected to public office during the period from 1865 to 1880 than at any other time in U.S. history.
-These legislatures brought in programs such as universal public education.
+On a per capita and absolute basis, more African Americans were elected to public office during the period from 1865 to 1880 than at any other time in U.S. history.
+These legislatures brought in programs of public benefit such as universal public education.